 Graduate House has a variety of units available for Post Graduate students and these are allocated with preference to the following:

 ||A couple sharing a double bed (no children)

 Parking permits and bicycles

 Graduate House has four parking areas.
 Parking Permits are required to park your car in these car parks.
 There are a limited number of parking spaces available and parking permits will be issued on a first come basis.
 Permits can be purchased by contacting the Graduate House/Bangalay Administration team.

 Please be aware that parking in an allocated disabled and/or contractor car spaces will result in a fine from UOW Security.
 Parking in the Graduate House car parks without a valid parking permit will also result in a fine from UOW Security.

 A reminder that Car Parks are not areas for children to play; please ensure the safety of your children by supervising them in the car park area.

 Bicycle sheds are located in the grounds for your use.
 Personal bikes should not be left in building corridors or common areas.
-Please see a Student Leader for more information.
+Please see a Community Leader for more information.